VK 30.01-30.02 (D): Development

-Initially four companies, Henschel (H), Porsche (P), Maschinenfabrik Augsburg-Nürnberg (MAN), and Daimler Benz (DB), were requested to build prototypes with the requirements for a fast heavy medium tank able to defeat the Soviet T-34 tank on the Eastern front.
-Henschel's design, the VK 30.01(H), was considered outdated, with only a 7.5 cm Kwk 37 L/24 short howitzer-like gun and resembling an enlarged Panzer IV, but with the overlapping and interleaved Schachtellaufwerk roadwheel system coming from their half-track designs.
+Initially four companies, Henschel (H), Porsche (P), Maschinenfabrik Augsburg-Nürnberg (MAN), and Daimler Benz (DB), were requested to build prototypes with the requirements for a fast heavy medium tank able to defeat the Soviet T-34 tank on the Eastern Front.
+Henschel's design, the VK 30.01(H), was considered outdated, with only the low-velocity 7.5 cm Kwk 37 L/24 gun of the Panzer IV and resembled an enlarged version of that tank, but with the overlapping and interleaved Schachtellaufwerk roadwheel system coming from their half-track designs.
 The Porsche entry, the VK 30.01 (P), developed at the same time as the heavy VK 45.01 (P), was withdrawn when the Henschel's Tiger I went into production.
 This only left MAN and DB as contenders and so they were ordered to construct improved models, VK 30.02 (M) and VK 30.01 (D).

 The VK 30.02 (DB) adopted several features of the T-34 over and above those specified by the army (sloped armour, large roadwheels, and overhanging gun) by using a diesel engine with rear transmission and jettisonable external fuel tanks.
 The design used leaf springs rather than more expensive torsion bar suspension.

 The VK 30.02 (DB) was ordered into production with an initial target of 200 vehicles partly due to Hitler favouring the design.
 Hitler also requested the longer L70 gun rather than the 43-calibre long 75mm used to upgrade the Panzer IV.
-The Waffenprufamt 6 committee however favoured the more conventional - in terms of German design and engineering - VK 30.02 (M) and ordered prototypes of it in May 1942 then quietly rescinded the DB order.
+The Waffenprüfamt 6 committee however favoured the more conventional - in terms of German design and engineering - VK 30.02 (M) and ordered prototypes of it in May 1942 then quietly rescinded the DB order.

 While the VK 30.01 (D) could have been cheaper and easier to produce, the German government preferred the roomier turret and more modern suspension of the MAN prototype, which went on to be the production Panther.
-The VK 30.02(MAN) also shared the same engine as the Tiger, which would help with production and maintenance, it also had larger tracks, which would help with its ground pressure on soft ground.
-While the Panther was similar to the T-34 in shape, the VK30.01 (DB)'s sloped front was similar, but overall, it was closer to earlier German tanks.
+The VK 30.02 (MAN) also shared the same engine as the Tiger, which would help with production and maintenance, it also had larger tracks, which would help with its ground pressure on soft ground.
+While the Panther was similar to the T-34 in shape, the VK 30.01 (DB)'s sloped front was similar, but overall, it was closer to earlier German tanks.
 Some sources say that one prototype was produced, others say that Daimler Benz produced three slightly different versions.